Warning: THE MORTGAGED PROPERTY (WHICH MAY BE YOUR HOME) MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

 If your mortgage operates on the non-annual review scheme, your monthly mortgage payment will be adjusted whenever there is a change to your mortgage interest rate.
 Whenever your mortgage interest rate changes we’ll write to you and tell you about the new interest rate, your new monthly mortgage payment and when this will take effect.

 Leeds Building Society Deeds Safe Service

 If your mortgage operates under this scheme, you should ensure that you maintain the nominal balance by paying any amounts due as set out in your statement.
-If the balance carried forward shown on your statement for 2017 has increased due to any unpaid insurance, interest or fees in previous years, please contact the Statements Enquiries Team to discuss this and make arrangements to reduce the balance back to a nominal amount.
+If the balance carried forward shown on your statement for 2018 has increased due to any unpaid insurance, interest or fees in previous years, please contact us to discuss this and make arrangements to reduce the balance back to a nominal amount.
 It is recommended that you regularly review whether the Deeds Safe Service continues to meet your needs.

 You can repay the outstanding balance and close your mortgage account.
 If you’d like to do this please contact us so we can let you know the exact amount that you need to pay.
 We suggest that you seek professional advice to discuss your options.